lanl/benchmarks/doc/sphinx/01_branson/branson.rst

 The memory footprint can be controlled by editing "photons" in the input file.

 Results of both CPU strong scaling and GPU throughput should be provided on a representative, current-generation hardware configuration used in benchmarking and projections.
-Results which are
+Results which are projected / modeled should be noted as such.

-See (see :ref:`GlobalSSNIWeightsSizes`) for the problem size for SSNI projection.
+See :ref:`GlobalSSNIWeightsSizes` for the problem size for SSNI projection.

 Building
 ========